 Woodland creation can help with reducing flood risk by runoff reduction and floodplain storage.
-However careful design, species choices and future management along with appropriate ground preparation is required to ensure these benefits are maximised.
+However, careful design, species choices and future management along with appropriate ground preparation is required to ensure these benefits are maximised.
 In order to deliver most benefit, these measures should be combined with other methods of flood mitigation, such as peatland restoration, woody debris dams, river bank restoration and river re-alignment.

 Management plans for existing forests should consider delivering improvements to mitigate flood risk, especially in Potentially Vulnerable Areas (PVA).
 This could be achieved by establishment of native woodland, open ground riparian zones and appropriate management of instream woody debris to help manage flood risk as well as carefully considering the scale and timing of felling coupes.
 When developing any woodland creation and management plans within PVAs, a flood officer from the relevant local authority should be consulted.
-This is to reduce the proposal's flood risk.
+This is to reduce the proposal's flood risk as well as provide advice on opportunities for positive contribution to flood mitigation.
 Details regarding natural flood management opportunities and Potentially Vulnerable Areas can be found on SEPA's website.

 Appropriate woodland management can contribute to improvement in slope and river bank stability, such as new native woodland creation to protect the A83 Rest and Be Thankful.
-Historic afforestation in some locations has led to challenges associated with slope stability and the difficulties in harvesting these sites e.g. Glen Croe and Ptarmigan Plantation, East Loch Lomond.
+Historic afforestation in some locations has led to challenges associated with slope stability and the difficulties in harvesting these sites e.g. Glen Croe and the Ptarmigan Plantation on East Loch Lomond.